|

 nswp.org |

-they treated us.
+treated us.
 The case was heard by the Vaxjo District Court in 2013.
 While prosecutors believed strongly that the actions of the pub had amounted to unlawful discrimination the court disagreed and the women lost their case.
-The
+The court found that

 Wendy Lyon, blogging at Feminist Ire , analyses the decision: First, of course, there's the blatantly racist nature of the policy, now formally endorsed and legitimated by a Swedish judiciary which sees nothing wrong with singling out women of colour for whore stigma.
 The second thing is that this decision exposes the lie that the Swedish law is not about targeting sex workers.
 Of course it is.
 They may not be targeted for prosecution, but the Swedish authorities are more than happy to go after them with any other means at their disposal.